Will Kyrie Irving Sign Extension With Celtics? Cedric Maxwell Not Convinced

 “At the end of the day, as a player, sometimes you measure championships, and you also measure your bank accounts.”

-Given Irving’s age, talent and reputation around the NBA, he’d probably be wise to test the free-agent waters.
-Still, are indications are he loves being in Boston, so Celtics fans shouldn’t get too worried about him leaving in a year.
+Given Irving’s age, talent and reputation around the NBA, he’d probably be wise to test the free agent waters.
+Still, all indications are he loves being in Boston, so Celtics fans shouldn’t get too worried about him leaving in a year.

-Although, Marcus Smart’s looming contract situation could be cause for concern, as could Terry Rozier’s inevitable benching next season.
+Although, Marcus Smart’s looming contract situation could be cause for concern, as could Terry Rozier’s inevitable reduced role next season.

 Thumbnail photo via Brad Rempel/USA TODAY Sports Images